Configure VTP Server and Client in Switch

 VLAN configuration

-We use the vlan command to create VLANs.
-We need to create VLANs only on the VTP server.
+The vlan command creates VLANs.
+You need to create VLANs only on the VTP server.
 Other switches will automatically receive VLAN information from the VTP server.
+This network has two VTP servers.
+Create two VLANs on Switch0.

 Switch(config)#vlan 10 Switch(config-vlan)#exit Switch(config)#vlan 20 Switch(config-vlan)#exit Switch(config)#

-To view VLAN information, we use the show vlan command in privileged exec mode.
+To view VLAN information, use the show vlan command in privileged exec mode.
 Run this command on Switch0 to verify the VLAN configuration.

 Switch0 is a VTP Server.
 It will automatically propagate VLAN information to VTP clients.
 To verify this, you can check the VLAN configuration on VTP clients.
+Switch3 and Switch4 are VTP clients.

 Updating VLAN information